All Episodes

 I've had countless black women call the program and make this point, some of them quite passionately.

-It's throwing his money down, and there's no evidence it's working.
+It's throwing this money down, and there's no evidence it's working.

-At what point do you look at the current prescriptions for these problems and say they're not working?
+At what point do you look at the current prescriptions for these problems and say they're not working and come up with something else?

 You are only to examine intentions.